 Instead, says Dipple, take long deep breaths as you roll to increase blood flow to the working muscles and derive more of the benefits of foam rolling exercises.

 “If it’s your right leg that has an issue, spend more time on that side,” says Dipple.
 “Don’t neglect your other leg, but don’t worry about doing exactly the same on both sides.”

 Focus on the muscles and joints that need more TLC, even if they are mostly on one side of your body.

 Longer, slower, more measured rolls, while taking deep breaths, will cause your brain to send a message to your muscles to relax.

-P90X2 Foam Roller.
-At 31 inches in length, the P90X2 Foam Roller has plenty of room to play with, so it’s great for working more than one body part at a time.
+Beachbody Foam Roller: This foam roller comes in two sizes — 18″ or 31″ — and has plenty of room to play with, so it’s great for working more than one body part at a time.

 My mini roller: At just 5.5 inches, this mini roller targets smaller areas like the foot, forearm, shin, or calf.
 And since it’s mini, it can easily fit into your purse or gym bag.

 GRID Foam Roller: The 3D surface has a number of bands of varying widths designed to replicate the feel of a massage therapist’s hands.
 Comes in fun colors, too.